 Capitol Scholars Program Scholarship

 The Capitol Scholars Program is designed for 5 remarkable students who have the ability to excel in the fields of engineering, information technology, and computer science.
 Scholars not only receive a full scholarship, but the opportunity to participate in a prestigious four-year program that is challenging, integrated, and hands-on.
+(Scroll down for more information).

 Capitol Technology University offers a $2,000 annual scholarship to graduates of Chesapeake Math and IT Academy who enroll full-time in a degree program.
 The award is renewable for up to four years with full-time enrollment and 3.0 GPA.